Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

-\Section{Conclusions and further discussions} The study of this paper originates from the modeling of friction contacts of composite materials.
-Specifically, we consider quasistatic Tresca's friction law, which is a nonsmooth and nonlinear contact BC.
+\Section{Conclusions and further discussions} The study of this paper originates from the modeling of friction contacts of composite material structures.
+Specifically, we consider the quasistatic Tresca friction law, which could be categorized as non-smooth and nonlinear contact BC.
 Our theoretical results are based on two different homogenization settings.
-One is H-convergences, which says that the coefficients of the linear elasticity system H-converge to the homogenized ones, and we obtain a qualitative theorem that states that the oscillating solutions will converge weakly to the homogenized solution in a proper space.
-The other is the periodic homogenization, which assumes the coefficients have a $\epsilon$ periodicity, and we derive a quantitative theorem about the estimate of asymptotic errors in the $H^1$ norm.
+One is H-convergences, that the coefficients of the linear elasticity system H-converge to the homogenized ones, and we obtain a qualitative theorem which states that the oscillating solutions converge weakly to the homogenized solution in a proper space.
+Another is the homogenization with small periodicity, it means that the coefficients have small periodicity, and then we derive a quantitative theorem on the estimate of asymptotic errors in $H^1$-norm.
 Our numerical experiments show that the convergence rate seems to be optimal.

-It should be addressed that in our models, Tresca's friction law is independent of the heterogeneity of materials, which is an approximation to the friction experiment setting for the structural systems of composite materials.
-Here we assume that the reinforced phases (e.g., $(E_0,\nu_0)$ in \cref{fig:cell-a}) have a positive distance away from contact boundaries and contacts only happen on matrix (e.g., $(E_1,\nu_1)$ in \cref{fig:cell-a}).
-However, it should be admitted that allowing material-dependent BCs is challenging in mathematical analysis, and existing results show that this problem is related to some fine descriptions of the domain \cite{GerardVaret2012,Shen2020,Geng2020}.
-Moreover, contacts are typical multiscale phenomena, and we need to be careful about the scales of contacts and materials to ensure that discussing the homogenization of such problems is physically reasonable.
+In our numerical illustrations, the Tresca friction bound is independent of the heterogeneity of composite materials, which is an approximation to the friction experiment setting for the structural systems of composite materials.
+Here we assume that the reinforced phases (e.g., $(E_0,\nu_0)$ in \cref{fig:cell-a}) have a positive distance away from contact boundaries and the friction contacts only happen on matrix materials (e.g., $(E_1,\nu_1)$ in \cref{fig:cell-a}).
+It should be admitted that allowing material-dependent BCs is challenging in mathematical analysis, and existing results show that this problem is related to some delicate descriptions of the domain (ref. \cite{GerardVaret2012,Shen2020,Geng2020}).

 It is worth pointing out, in real problems simulated, the homogenized solution may not meet the regularity assumption of \cref{thm:main esti}.
 In this case, the first-order expression may be a poor approximation to the original oscillating solution, and could not precisely capture the refined information on the contact boundaries.
 However, the Newton-like methods are commonly adopted to solve frictional contact problems, while its performance is hinged on linear solvers for each Newton step, which could be accelerated by using first-order expressions as initial guesses.